visiuun/VIS-Cypher/SECURITY.md

 *   **Acknowledgement:** I will acknowledge receipt of your vulnerability report as soon as possible, typically within a few business days.
 *   **Evaluation:** I will evaluate the reported vulnerability to understand its nature and potential impact within the context of this demonstration project.
-*   **Response Time:**  Due to the nature of this project as a demonstration and not a production system, **I cannot provide a guaranteed timeline for response or fixes.** Our ability to address vulnerabilities will depend on available time and resources.
+*   **Response Time:**  Due to the nature of this project as a demonstration and not a production system, **I cannot provide a guaranteed timeline for response or fixes.** My ability to address vulnerabilities will depend on available time and resources.
 *   **Fixes (Best Effort):**  If a reported vulnerability is confirmed and deemed relevant to the educational goals of the project, I will make a best-effort attempt to address it in the demonstration code.
-HoIver, **fixes are not guaranteed.**
+However, **fixes are not guaranteed.**
 *   **Public Disclosure:** I prefer responsible coordinated disclosure.
-Please allow us reasonable time to evaluate and potentially address the vulnerability before public disclosure.
+Please allow me reasonable time to evaluate and potentially address the vulnerability before public disclosure.
 I will discuss disclosure timelines with you after evaluating the report.
 *   **No Monetary Rewards/Bug Bounties:** As this is an educational demonstration project, I do not offer monetary rewards or bug bounties for vulnerability reports.
 I appreciate your contribution to improving the project's educational value.

 **Important Disclaimer:**

 By reporting a vulnerability, you understand and agree that VIS-Cipher Advanced is a demonstration project and not intended for production use.
 You acknowledge that any fixes provided are for educational purposes and do not constitute a guarantee of security for real-world applications.

-**Thank you for helping us improve VIS-Cipher Advanced as an educational resource!**
+**Thank you for helping me improve VIS-Cipher Advanced as an educational resource!**